nickdatak/Default-Probability/README.md

 This provides a practical reference for default risk assessment models using Python, scikit-learn, and pandas.

 <img width="950" height="636" alt="clipboard10" src="https://github.com/user-attachments/assets/928dde9c-ed0e-4fd9-a45e-6701e5b05610" />

+**FICO Score Quantization & Rating Map**
+This module provides a pipeline for quantizing borrower FICO scores into discrete rating buckets to support downstream modeling and credit risk analysis.
+The main idea is to transform continuous FICO scores into a fixed number of buckets, where each bucket receives a rating (with lower ratings denoting better credit).
+(It's another notebook that uses the same csv file)